gSchool/DNA-release-3/03-Phase-B/05b_contract_types.md

 By the end of this lesson you will be able to:

-* Know the contract types best suited for software development
 * Understand the driver of Government-led vs Contractor-led in choosing contract type
-* Describe the most appropriate contract type
+* Describe the most applications of Firm Fixed Price (FFP), Fixed Price (FP), and FP Level of Effort (LoE)

 ## Introduction

 We’ve covered the foundations of modular contracting.
-Now it’s time to move on to contract types, CLIN structures, and pricing structures.
+Now it’s time to move on to contract types, Contract Line Item Number (CLIN) structures, and pricing structures.

 ### !callout-danger
 ## DISCLAIMER:
-For those that are not contracting functionals, this is still important information.
-For example:
+Remember, this whole course is designed to provide foundational understanding of modern software practices aligned with the Defense Acquisition System. **Contracting is a great tool for you and your team!
+If you need more proof if you are not a contracting functional, here are some examples:**

 * **Program Managers**: Contracts provide expectations for work performed and delivered, a thorough understanding of types of work, the deliverables, and pricing.
 Knowledge of this is critical to supporting overall strategy, and supporting communication across all functions.
 * **Finance and Cost**: Think of all the data!
 Within a contract you have a ceiling value, and you will be receiving actuals for your program - remember those are the best inputs for future models.
 * **Engineering/Test**: Knowledge of technical inputs and expectations, and the potential to provide feedback and inform next options or future contracts.
 If it’s government-led or contractor-led, you are helping to set the deliverables and scope!

 **Bottom Line**: Contracts support capability delivery- how well they do that is determined by multi-functional team involvement supporting the development and evaluation of each contract.

 ### !end-callout

 The Government can appoint a Government employee (civilian or military) to be the Product Owner for the development effort.
 Sometimes the role is “Product Manager”, or another role as defined by your organizational structure - _don’t get hung up on the specific role title_.

 For this lesson, we define the **Product Owner** as: